What is Peer Support?

 Groups are held across Central Bedfordshire in Ampthill, Biggleswade, Dunstable and Leighton Buzzard.
 Please download the timetable for details of a group near you.
 The groups will be led by a Peer Support Worker with lived experience of mental health and built-on shared personal experience and empathy with a focus on working towards wellbeing and recovery.

-To access our services, you can complete the online form to the left of this page.
+To access our services, you can complete the online form on the top right of this page.

 Sue O’Callaghan – Peer Support Co-ordinator